octoai/octoAI/README.md

 - [Integrating a new analytics service backend]
 - [Adding more beacon calls]
 - [Adding a new dashboard page]
+- [Using the data APIs for your dashboard]

 ## Can I become a contributor?
 Please follow Octo.ai [Contributor's Guide] (https://github.com/octoai/octo.ai/blob/master/CONTRIBUTING)